-Any breach of these Rules will be punished as laid down in Articles t.114, t.118, t.120.
+Any breach of these Rules will be punished as laid down in Articles t.158-162, t.167, t.168 t.170.

-t.83 The Referee and/or the Bout Committee, on their own authority or at the request of an official delegate of the FIE or of the Organizing Committee, can decide to expel from the competition venue, with or without a warning, any person who by his gestures, attitude or language disturbs the good order or smooth running of the event.
+The Referee and/or the Bout Committee, on their own authority or at the request of an official delegate of the FIE or of the Organizing Committee, can decide to expel from the competition venue, with or without a warning, any person who by his gestures, attitude or language disturbs the good order or smooth running of the event.

-The competitors
+The Competitors

-Pledge of honor
+Pledge of Honor

-t.84 By the mere fact of entering a fencing competition, the fencers pledge their honor to observe the Rules and the decisions of the officials, to be respectful towards the referees and judges and to scrupulously obey the orders and injunctions of the Referee (cf. t.114, t.116, t.120).
+By the mere fact of entering a fencing competition, the fencers pledge their honor to observe the Rules and the decisions of the officials, to be respectful towards the referees and judges and to scrupulously obey the orders and injunctions of the Referee (cf. t.158-162, t.165, t.170).

-Refusing to fence an opponent
+Refusing to Fence an Opponent

-- t.85 1.
-No fencer (individual or team) may take part in an official competition if he refuses to fence against any other fencer whatsoever (individual or team) correctly entered in the event.
-Should this rule be broken, the penalties specified for offenses of the 4th group will be applied (cf. t.114, t.119, t.120). - 2.
+- 1. No fencer (individual or team) may take part in an official competition if he refuses to fence against any other fencer whatsoever (individual or team) correctly entered in the event.
+Should this rule be broken, the penalties specified for offenses of the 4th group will be applied (cf. t.158-162, t.169, t.170). - 2.
 The FIE shall consider whether there are grounds, and to what extent, for taking sanctions against the national federation to which the disqualified competitor belongs (cf. FIE Statutes 1.2.4 and Rules Article t.120).

-Presence on time
+Presence on Time

-- 1. The fencers, completely equipped, with all equipment conforming with the regulations (cf. t.43-t.45) and ready to fence, must be present at the time and place appointed for the beginning of the pool, match, or bout of direct elimination, or at the time appointed for the checking of their equipment before their bout (cf. t.43.1-3), as well as during the competition, whenever the Referee requires it. - 2.
-When presenting themselves to fence a bout, the fencers must arrive on the strip completely ready to fence regulation clothing, jacket fastened, sword-hand gloved and holding the weapon, bodycord connected to the plug inside the guard.
-The mask should be carried in the unarmed hand.
+The fencers, completely equipped, with all equipment conforming with the regulations (cf. t.64-t.70) and ready to fence, must be present at the time and place appointed for the beginning of the pool, match, or bout of direct elimination, or at the time appointed for the checking of their equipment before their bout (cf. t.64-66), as well as during the competition, whenever the Referee requires it.

+- 1. When presenting themselves to fence a bout, the fencers must arrive on the strip completely ready to fence regulation clothing, jacket fastened, sword-hand gloved and holding the weapon, bodycord connected to the plug inside the guard.
+The mask should be carried in the unarmed hand. - 2.
 Before the start of the bout, the fencers' hair must be fastened and placed inside the clothing and/or mask in such a way as to ensure that: